 Sonography enables PTs and OTs to identify causes of pain, treat soft-tissue injuries, and avoid the dangers of blood clots.
 As an imaging option, it’s cost-effective and provide accurate results quickly.

 With real-time imaging and diagnosis capabilities, sonography improves the overall treatment process.
-By taking using more efficient techniques, physical and occupational therapists can create a better experience for their patients.
+By taking using more efficient techniques, clinical professionals can create a better experience for their patients.